Jonny-exe/binary-fractions/binary_fractions/README.md

 This is a utility function.

 Normalizes the input, i.e. it converts it into a representation without an exponent.
-Then it appends 0s to the end, after the decimal point to assure at least ndigits digits after the decimal point.
+Then it appends '0's to the right, after the decimal point, to assure at least `ndigits` digits after the decimal point.

 If strict is True and if value does not fit into ndigit digits